Genocs/clean-architecture-template/README.md

 ![Clean Architecture Template](https://raw.githubusercontent.com/genocs/clean-architecture-template/master/images/genocs-icon.png) .NET Microservice Template by Genocs
 =========
-This is a Service Template to help you build evolvable and maintainable applications.
+This is a Application Template to help you build LOB applications.
 It follows the Clean Architecture Principles and built on Domain-Driven-Design.
 This tool is usefull to increases productivity on developing your next microservices.

+The template allow you to use different storage and enterprice service bus.

+Allowed storage are:
+- InMemmoryDB (for development pourpose)
+- SqlServer
+- MongoDB

+Managed Enterprise service bus are:
+- Particular NServiceBus
+- MassTransit
+- Rebus

 ----